 Make sure prescription and over-the-counter medications don’t fall into the wrong hands.
 Keep them in a locking medicine cabinet or box, and properly dispose of all unused medications.

 We all know that slipping in the tub or shower is a common household accident.
-Make your bathroom safer by adding non-slip decals, grab bars, and non-slip bath mats.
+Make your bathroom safer for seniors by adding non-slip decals, grab bars, and non-slip bath mats.

 Locate the main breaker panel for your home.
 Test the circuits to make sure everything is working properly.
 Label what each breaker controls to make things easier if the power goes out or you trip a breaker.
 Older homes may still use fuses instead of breakers—which can be less safe—so seek advisement from an electrician in that case.